 For a graduate course in cultural anthropology that was taught by Dr. Michael Logan, I wrote a paper entitled The Cultural Ecology of Mormon Polygyny.
 Here is what Mike wrote at the end of that 30-page term paper:

 A+.
 This paper is of publishable quality and is one of the best student papers I have read in years.
 (See me winter for suggested revisions/partic. the last section.)

 My response to publishing that paper was: “Thank you Mike—but no.” Again, never turn down an opportunity to publish a term paper.
 I did not get into any sort of trouble with faculty for these turn downs, but it would have been better to get my name in print whenever possible.

-Soon afterwards, Gerald returned the graded term papers, and everyone in the room tensed up.
+A few days later, Gerald returned the graded term papers, and everyone in the seminar room tensed up.
 My paper was written clearly and coherently—something I knew for sure—but I was most afraid that my thoughts and ideas would not be understood and well received.
 On the last page of my term paper, Gerald had written the following:

 Tracy – Well thought, well organized, well written paper.
 Paper A. I am disappointed that you didn’t contribute more to our class discussions.
 The paper makes it obvious that you could have made a substantial contribution.
 Class participation B. Course A.

 With driving worry, deep thought, and great effort across an entire academic quarter, I had somehow laid the golden egg.
 (Yes, I did not say much in classes back in those days.
 I was a shy kid—painfully shy.
 Nowadays, as often evidenced on this blog, the professor might be unable to stop me from talking in a seminar.)
 I will close with a short sermon for undergraduate students and new graduate students in American archaeology.